About The Center

 Through innovative research projects, conferences, colloquia and lectures by visiting scholars on issues of global, regional, and cross-regional importance, the Center promotes exchanges across a variety of disciplines among scholars who focus on international relations and comparative and regional studies.
 In its various activities, the Center seeks to provide students and faculty members with the opportunity to develop a better understanding of the complex cultural and historical perspectives on both the national and regional levels across the globe.
 These activities are enhanced by conferences, lectures, and workshops, sponsored by the Center alone or in collaboration with other Institutes and Centers within and without Tel Aviv University.

-The Abraham Center seeks to encourage closer collaboration between the various Institutes and Centers operating at Tel Aviv University.
+The S. Daniel Abraham Center, which works in close cooperation with the Zvi Yavetz School of History, and at the same time encourage closer collaboration between the various Institutes and Centers operating at Tel Aviv University.
 Therefore, its academic committee is comprised of the Heads of a dozen research centers and institutes, mainly from the University's Faculties of Humanities and Social Sciences.

 The Morris E. Curiel Institute for European Studies, Confucius Institute and the Cummings Center for Russian and East European Studies operate within the framework of the Abraham Center.
 Prof. Galia Sabar coordinates the African Studies activities at the S. Daniel Abraham Center.